 Student vehicles must be registered with UAB Parking and Transportation Services, located at 608 8th Street South.
 The office is open Monday - Friday from 7:30 a.m. - 5:00 p.m.
 Parking is allocated on a first-come, first-served basis.
-Commuter student lots are designated as Lot 15, Deck 12, and Deck 16.
 Parking fees are established by location, payable by semester or year, and are billed to the student's account.
-Additional information is available at http://www.uab.edu/parking/.
+Additional information is available at www.uab.edu/parking.